ozeliurs/SecTrans/doc/specification.md

 We have noted 3 major threats to the system:

 - Unauthorized access to the system.
     Potentially sensitive files could be stored on the server, thus the need to protect them from unauthorized access.
-We will concentrate on protecting the files from being accessed by unauthorized users as a server but will rely on the unix permissions to protect the files from being accessed by unauthorized users as a process.
+We will concentrate on protecting the files from being accessed by unauthorized users as a server but will rely on the unix permissions to protect the files from being accessed by unauthorized users as a process. - Data interception.
+Sensitive data transferred between the client and server may be intercepted by malicious actors during transmission.
 - Remote code execution.
     The server will be running on a remote machine, thus the need to protect it from remote code execution.
 We could reduce the risk of remote code execution by running the server as a non-root user and by running it in a container.
 - Data breaches.